Sanrax/flashcart-guides/docs/tutorials/akmenu-next.md

     When running a DSpico on a DSi or 3DS and you have Pico-Loader, you can run DSiWare with AKMenu-Next.
 Follow the below steps to run DSiWare.

-    1. You need to acquire a copy of the DSi EmuNAND files.
+    1. You need to acquire a copy of the DSi NAND files.
 If you have a DSi with HiyaCFW, you can copy the files from your DSi's SD card for this.
+If you do not have HiyaCFW, you can use GodMode9i booted on your DSpico to copy the files needed from the `nand:/` drive on it.

-    1. From your DSi EmuNAND files, copy the below folders & files to the DSpico SD card:
+    1. From your DSi NAND files, copy the below folders & files to the DSpico SD card:

         - `photo`
         - `shared1`